Curling at the 2026 Winter Olympics – Qualification

 The curling competition at the 2026 Winter Olympics will feature a total of 30 teams.
 There will be 10 teams participating in each of the three disciplines: Men's, Women's, and Mixed Doubles.
 In the Men's and Women's events, each team will consist of 5 athletes, while the Mixed Doubles teams will have 2 athletes each.
-This means that a total of 120 athletes will be competing across all disciplines.
+This means that up to 120 athletes will be competing across all disciplines.

 Summary

 Final summary

 As the host country of the 2026 Winter Olympics, Italy will have teams participating in all three disciplines of curling.
 This marks Italy's second participation in the Women's event, with their previous appearance dating back to the last time Italy hosted the Winter Olympics in 2006.
 It will also mark Estonia's debut in curling at the Olympics.